-The maximum float area sizes, as currently in Proposed Bylaw No. 154, are based in part on the General Permissions outlined by the provincial government as well as informed by the BC Stewardship Centre's Green Shores program, which provides science-based tools and best practices for sustainable shoreline development.
+The maximum float area sizes, as currently in Proposed Bylaw No. 154, are based in part on the General Permissions outlined by the provincial government as well as informed by the BC Stewardship Centre's Green Shores program1, which provides science-based tools and best practices for sustainable shoreline development.
 The BC Stewardship Centre's Green Shores program recommends 35 square metres as a maximum float area for individual residential docks.
 Proposed Bylaw No. 154 currently proposes a maximum float area of 47 square metres.

 The intent of reducing the maximum float area is to reduce the size of overwater structures, which limit light availability to the sea floor, and to increase the space between docks.
-Preference is given to the placement of mooring buoys and floats instead of docks.
 Staff note that policies in the Islands Trust Policy Statement and the Keats Island Official Community Plan Bylaw No. 77 encourage communal or shared docks to limit the proliferation of docks along the foreshore.
 Dock sizes have been increased by the LTC throughout this process at the November 18, 2021 LTC Meeting and again, at the September 1, 2022 LTC Meeting.